dynamsoft-docs/label-recognition-docs-mobile/programming/objectivec-swift/api-reference/recognized-text-lines-result.md

 ### originalImageTag

-Returns the [`ImageTag`]({{ site.dcv_ios_api }}core/basic-structures/image-tag.html) of the source image.
+Returns the [`ImageTag`]({{ site.dcv_ios_api }}core/basic-structures/image-tag.html) of the original image.
 The image tag contains info about the image such as the image ID and the image capture distance mode.

 <div class="sample-code-prefix"></div>
 >- Objective-C